ggodet-bar/Sonata/README.markdown

 4. Type the following in your terminal:	`ant jar -Daspectjpath=<path_to_aspectj>`
 5. If everything goes well, you should have a `.jar` file in the newly created `output` directory of your project: this is the Sonata plugin ready to roll!

+Optional: You can generate the project's javadoc by running `ant doc`

 Documents
 ----------